mwattier/mwattier.github.io/tabs/about.md

 >Soon I will add pieces of the stack(s) used in between
 >the previous paragraph and the next paragraph right here

-I spent a lot of time contributing to various communities relating to open source proejcts in the form of donations, or code, or being helpful to the developers or the user base.
+I spent a lot of time contributing to various communities relating to open source projects in the form of donations, or code, or being helpful to the developers or the user base.
 Community support is where I learned how to do a deep dive into an application I was just learning.
 Adopting other users problems as my own puzzles to figure out.

 The scene in those early days was a lot of fun.
 100 hour workweeks were nothing and I clocked that on a regular basis.
 It did not take me long to figure out that my strong learning skills were propelling me towards a solid career down a particular path.
 I enjoyed that path, the skills I learned remain with me.
 The lessons I learned were, in most cases, enjoyable, informative and profitable in the learning sense, not always in a monitary sense.
 At some point soon I will list the various bits and pieces I have made extensive use of over the years.